Canadian Advocacy Council (CAC)

 Committee Members

 Kevin has served on the CAC since September 2019.
-Kevin is a member of the Treasury department at Hydro One.
-In his role he is involved in debt issuance, bank financing (including sustainability linked loans), financial risk management, cash management and foreign exchange.
-He has over thirteen years of experience in treasury following five years in various corporate functions at Hydro One.
+Kevin is Director, Financing and Financial Risk Management in the Treasury department at Hydro One.
+In his role, he is involved in debt issuance (including ESG-labelled issuance), bank financing (including sustainability linked loans), financial risk management, cash management, and foreign exchange.
+He has over 14 years of experience in treasury, following five years in various corporate functions at Hydro One.
 He has also held positions with Indigenous Services Canada and RBC.
 As a volunteer with CFA Society Toronto, Kevin is a Senior Advisor and past Chair of the Corporate Finance Committee and was the Vice-Chair of the Fixed Income Committee.
 Kevin holds an MBA from the Schulich School of Business and a BA in Economics from the University of Waterloo.
 He is a Chartered Professional Accountant (CPA, CMA) and a CFA charterholder.
-Kevin lives in Oakville, Ontario with his wife and two energetic young children.
+Kevin lives in Oakville, Ontario, with his wife and two energetic young children

 Kevin Dickinson